Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization: BCRLB for Delay and Doppler

 \section{BCRLB for Delay $\tau$ and Doppler $f_d$}

 We present the lower bounds on the variances of delay and Doppler estimation in the presence of synchronization offsets.
-The BCLRB~\cite{1165144, 382422, 8321430} provides a lower bound on the mean squared error (MSE) of any estimator, whether unbiased or biased, when prior information about the unknown parameters is available.
-It extends the classical CRLB by incorporating information from both the likelihood function and the parameter's prior distribution.
-Let $\boldsymbol{x} \in \mathcal{X} \subset \mathbb{R}^D$ denote a random parameter vector of interest, and let $\boldsymbol{y} \in \mathcal{Y} \subset \mathbb{R}^K$ represent the corresponding observation vector obtained from a statistical model parameterized by $\boldsymbol{x}$.
-Let $\hat{\boldsymbol{x}}(\boldsymbol{y})$ denote an estimator of $\boldsymbol{x}$.
+The BCLRB~\cite{1165144, 382422, 8321430} provides a lower bound on the mean squared error (MSE) of a estimator when prior information about the unknown parameters is available.
+It extends the classical CRLB by incorporating information from both the likelihood and the parameters prior.
+Let $\boldsymbol{\theta} \in \mathbb{R}^p$ denote a random parameter vector of interest, and let $\boldsymbol{x} \in \mathbb{R}^N$ denote the observation vector obtained from a statistical model parameterized by $\boldsymbol{\theta}$, with $\hat{\boldsymbol{\theta}}(\boldsymbol{x})$ the estimator of $\boldsymbol{\theta}$.
 The BCRLB is defined as